andersnord/andersnord.github.io/_posts/2015-05-01-Unreal Engine Overview.markdown

 <img src="{{ site.baseurl }}/assets/portfolio/unrealoverview/11.png">

-To get a general understanding of Unreal Engine 4 (UE4) I decided to create a battleground map with some basic game mechanics.
-I used as many tools in the editor as possible to get a good basic understanding of what UE4 can achieve.
+To get a general understanding of Unreal Engine 4 I decided to create a battleground map with some basic game mechanics.
+I used as many tools in the editor as possible to get a good understanding of what UE4 offers and what it can achieve.

 The final result ended up being a battleground map where you control a spider character that aligns to the surface.
 You can also jump into the spinning cubes to make them explode.

-This project aslo made it possible for me to make some basic 3D models and animations with Blender, which can be seen throughout the map.
+This project aslo made it possible for me to create some basic 3D models and animations with Blender, which can be seen throughout the map.

-#### The UE4 blueprint system was used for: ####
+#### The Blueprint System was used for: ####

 - Implementing the materials.
 - Controlling the player (Keyboard and mouse).